 Yellow fever is caused by a virus carried by mosquitoes.
 Someone bitten by an infected

 mosquito might develop symptoms 3-6 days later, but most people don't get sick or

 have only mild symptoms.
 If someone does develop symptoms, these can include fever,

-vomiting, and jaundice
+and jaundice (a condition

 In about 15% of cases, the person may become sick again within a day or two.
 This

 stage of the disease can lead to seizures, organ failure, and internal bleeding.
 While

 rare, a case of yellow fever in this stage is a serious life-threatening condition

 that requires immediate medical attention.

 Yellow fever usually is found only in tropical areas of Africa and South America.